temporalio/sagas-temporal-trip-booking/java/README.md

-# Temporalmental Chef: An illustration of Sagas with Temporal, by generating bad recipes
+# Vacation Booking Saga app: An illustration of Sagas with Temporal by a vacation booking service

 ## Build the project